Find a Law Firm

 How does my firm apply to be on the Habito Conveyancing Panel?
 How can my firm be reinstated onto the Habito Conveyancing Panel?Find an Approved Solicitor on the Habito Conveyancing Panel

-Frequently asked questions relating to the Habito Solicitor Panel
+Examples of recent questions relating to the Habito Conveyancing Panel

-My IFA has says he needs my lawyer’ panel reference for the Habito conveyancing panel.
-What is the best way to obtain this.
-I have e-mailed my local Habito office but they don't know it.
+My mortgage broker has asked me for my law firm’s panel reference for the Habito conveyancing panel.
+What is the best way to find this out.
+I have e-mailed my local Habito branch but they don't know it.

-Can you help?.
-For no fault of my lawyer but, my purchase conveyancing has been going on for months.
-The Local Authority Search from Habito was dated random date and we have agreed a date for me to move into the property on Tues etc. My lawyer has advised that as she is on the Habito conveyancing panel she needs to reorder the searches as they are now out of date.
+Please assist.
+For no fault of my lawyer but, the conveyancing for my house purchase has been going on for months.
+The Local Authority Search from Habito was dated random date and we have agreed a date for me to move into the property on Tues etc. My lawyer informs me that as she is on the Habito conveyancing panel she needs to redo the searches as they are no longer acceptable to the lender.

-One of the many conditions to being on the Habito approved panel is to comply with the CML Handbook requirements (last updated for this lender on Habito)which states that a local authority search be not more than half a year old.
+One of the many conditions to being on the Habito approved panel is to comply with the CML Handbook Part 2 obligations (last updated for this lender on Habito)which states that a local authority search be not more than 6 months old.
 You should nevertheless ask your lawyer to check whether something called ‘search validation’ indemnity insurance is acceptable to Habito.

 Other Topics